NclRSE-Training/hpc-intro-rocket/episodes/50-transferring-files.md

 To copy a single file to or from the cluster, we can use `scp` ("secure copy").
 The syntax can be a little complex for new users, but we'll break it down.

-To *upload to* another computer:
+To *upload to* a remote computer:

 ```bash
 [user@laptop ~]$  scp path/to/local/file.txt userid@rocket.hpc:/path/on/Rocket
 ```

-To *download from* another computer:
+To *download from* a remote computer:

 ```bash
 [user@laptop ~]$  scp userid@rocket.hpc:/path/on/Rocket/file.txt path/to/local/